What Redistricting Looks Like In Every State

 Powered by All About Redistricting

-Who controls redistricting in Idaho in 2021?
+Who controls redistricting in Idaho right now?

 Neither party fully controls the congressional redistricting process.
 New maps are drawn and enacted by a bipartisan commission made up of citizens.